 This post may contain affiliate links, so I may receive a commission, at no cost to you, if you make a purchase through a link.
 Check out the disclosure for more info.
 And thank you for supporting free content!

-Over the next 6 months to a year, many of us, in the U.S. and abroad, are going to find ourselves with living on a reduced income and maybe even struggling to find work.
-“We’re all in this together” is comforting until you head out to the grocery store and start wondering if there is enough in your checking account to cover the trip!
+During the last year, many people, both in the U.S. and abroad, have found themselves suddenly living on a reduced income and even struggling to find work.
+“We’re all in this together” is comforting until you head out to the grocery store and start wondering if there is enough in your checking account to cover the trip.

-For most people this is going to call for a radical change in financial habits; its a time to review and revise budgets, and to reevaluate spending and priorities.
-But wouldn’t it be nice if we could do this without a significant reduction in lifestyle?
+Inevitably this calls for a radical change in financial habits; reviewing and revising budgets, reevaluate spending and priorities.
+But wouldn’t it be nice to do this without a significant reduction in lifestyle?